djones2085/meal-prep-coordinator/README.md

 - 🔘 [Future]PWA capabilities
 - 🔘 [Future]Notifications (FCM)
 - 🟡 [In Progress]UI/UX polish
-    - ✅ Address top bar layout issues on small screens
-- 🔘 UI Technology Consideration: Abstract UI and explore Tailwind CSS as an alternative/addition to MUI
-- 🔘 [Future]Pagination for user list in admin user management.
-To handle a lot of users.
 - 🔘 Automated testing

 ### Backend Services 🟡